-All State primary and post-primary schools in Ireland must be inspected by the Department of Education on a regular basis.
-The purpose of a school inspection is to ensure that educational standards are maintained.
+All State primary and post-primary schools in Ireland are inspected by the Department of Education on a regular basis.
+An inspection is carried out to ensure that educational standards in schools are maintained.

 The Department has a special division called the Inspectorate that carries out school inspections.
-The legislation dealing with school inspection is the Education Act (1998) which sets out the responsibilities of the Inspectorate.
+The Education Act (1998) sets out the responsibilities of the Inspectorate.

-The Inspectorate evaluates and reports on the quality of education provision and is involved in:
+- Evaluates and reports on the quality of education provision

-- Inspecting and evaluating the education system at primary and post-primary level
+- Inspects and evaluates education provision at primary and post-primary school

-- Giving advice to those working in the education system
+- Advises those working in the education system

 The Inspectorate carries out inspections in schools and centres for education and reports on these school inspections.